 Interpol Search

 Interpol can only search for you if a Red Notice has been issued against you.
 But how do you find out if Interpol is looking for you?
-Most people typically have no idea that they’re being sought by Interpol and only find out when they’re crossing a border or after they’ve been detained.
+Most people typically have no idea that they’re being sought by Interpol and only find out when they’re crossing a border or after they’ve been detained by law enforcement officers.

-You can check the Interpol website.
-In the “wanted persons” section or at the point to view red notices.
-The page displays a list of individuals who have committed crimes, the charges they’re facing, and critical crime-related information.
-If you find yourself listed as a suspect, it’s important to contact the relevant authorities to find out why you are being sought by an international organization.
+You can check the Interpol website in the “wanted persons” section or at the point to view red notices.
+The page displays a list of individuals wanted for criminal activity worldwide, the charges they’re facing, and critical crime-related information.
+If you find yourself listed as a suspect, it’s important to contact the relevant law enforcement authorities to find out why you are being sought by an international organization.

 However, if you haven’t found yourself, you need to consider that the website doesn’t display a complete list of all wanted persons.
-Therefore, if you have reason to believe that you might be on the list, you can contact Interpol to gain access to the information.
+Therefore, if you have reason to believe that you might be on the list, you can contact Interpol to gain access to the information or consult our qualified attorney for legal advice.

 What international wanted lists does Interpol publish?